JHU-PL-Lab/www-fpse/lecture/specification-test.md

   let%test "add adds" = contains (add (add 5 emptyset) 22) 22
   ```
   - inline tests both document invariants and serve as tests: two-for-one!
-  - They also allow functions and data structures hidden in a module to be tested
+  - They also allow functions and data structures hidden in a module to be tested within that module
+    - This also gets around an issue with OCaml's modules and hidden code that needs to be tested
-    - one issue with OCaml's modules is the tester module needs to see the local functions in the library module so they need to be made non-local for that - oops!
+      - The tester module needs to see the local-only functions in the library module to test them
+        (recall we make local-only things in an `.ml` file by leaving them out of the `.mli`)
+      - So, they would need to be made non-local for that, defeating the locality
+      - Besides `ppx_test` and exposing, a third solution is to put the local functions in a separate `local.ml` module with no `.mli`

 ### Data structure invariants

-* It is often the case that there are additional restrictions on values allowed in a data structure type
+* As discussed above, data structure invariants are useful when not all elements of a type are "good" to have around in a context
   - for example the "ordered tree" and "balanced tree" examples mentioned above
 * Example from `simpledict` on homework: `is_ordered` must hold for the `Simpletree.t`.
-* Such data structure invariants should be made clear in the code documentation

 ### Recursion Invariants